MicrosoftDocs/query-docs/query-languages/m/custom-date-and-time-format-strings.md

 ## Notes

-### How culture affects date and time format strings

-For information on how culture affects numeric format strings, go to [How culture affects date and time format strings](standard-date-and-time-format-strings.md#how-culture-affects-date-and-time-format-strings).

 ### Using single custom format specifiers

 A custom date and time format string consists of two or more characters.
 Date and time formatting methods interpret any single-character string as a standard date and time format string.
 If they don't recognize the character as a valid format specifier, they throw an expression error.
 For example, a format string that consists only of the specifier "h" is interpreted as a standard date and time format string.
 However, in this particular case, an exception is thrown because there is no "h" standard date and time format specifier.